Zero-based budgeting, may be useful for companies looking to align spending with business goals during uncertain times.

 Many businesses are shifting into recovery mode after the economic disruption caused by COVID-19.
-While it’s too soon to divine the lasting implications of this pandemic, most organizational leaders anticipate there will be echoes well into 2021.
+While it’s too soon to divine the lasting implications of this pandemic, most organizational leaders anticipate there will be echoes well into the the forseeable future.

 For many businesses, COVID-19 has fundamentally changed expense structures.
 Travel and entertainment (T&E), for instance, may take a lot longer time to recover to pre-pandemic levels, in part because Fortune 500 companies spend one-third of their T&E on air travel alone.
 Workforce changes may also impact other workplace-related costs, from rent to heating, cooling, and maintenance.

 With these shifts in play, some companies may find that traditional budgeting approaches no longer work as well as they once did.
 Under normal circumstances, budgeting from a prior period is reasonable.
 But if this period will barely resemble the last, that may be a less helpful option.
 The same goes for top-down efforts targeting a specific percentage for reductions.
 Do across-the-board reductions, with every department cutting 10% or so, even make sense when some expenses have all but disappeared?

 This is why some businesses are literally starting from zero.
 This practice, known as zero-based budgeting, may be useful for companies looking to align spending with business goals.
 And with the right tools coupled with an agile, active planning model, companies might want to consider this approach to material expense accounts.